big-samantha/zendeath/README.md

 Current commands include:

   * me - Shows what Zendesk knows about the current user.
-  * localinfo - shows config data.
+  * localinfo - Shows config data.
-  * alltickets - Shows total number of tickets, plus number of unsolved ticekts.
+  * alltickets - Shows total number of tickets, plus number of unsolved tickets.
+  * myworking - Shows your current working tickets + some data.

 Currently has no external dependencies for real functionality, but requires pry because reasons.